 Office of Undergraduate Studies: concerns related to missed classes and assignments, transfer process, withdrawals, incompletes, and medical leave of absence.
 (Maryland Hall 145, 410-617-5547 or 410-617-2849)

 Case Manager: concerns related to finances (e.g., food, housing insecurity, paying for textbooks/laptops); support in navigating multiple on and off campus resources.
 (SSWP, Seton Court 02B, 410-617-2613)

 The Study: concerns related to test anxiety, procrastination, time management, and tutoring; workshops and individual coaching are available.
 (Jenkins Hall, Third Floor, 410-617-2104)

-Disability Support Services (DSS): concerns related to disability and accommodation support, including emotional support animals and medical singles.
+Disability and Accessibility Services (DAS): concerns related to disability and accommodation support, including emotional support animals and medical singles.
 DSS provides services for students with a broad range of needs, including mental health concerns, learning disabilities, chronic health conditions, and physical disabilities.
 DSS requires students to submit supporting documentation from their off-campus treatment providers.
 (Newman Towers, West 107, 410-617-2062 Marcia Wiedefeld, 410-617-7380 Abigail Hurson, or 410-617-2750 Kathleen Bruns)

 Academic Advising and Support Center (AASC): promotes the academic progress of undergraduate students by supporting the declaration of major (and minor) processes, course registration and withdrawal, and graduation clearance.
 AASC is a resource for students seeking clarity about degree requirements or university policies.
 (Maryland Hall 138, 410-617-5050)